Fano 3-folds and double covers by half elephants: Tom families

-It is important to observe that the codimension 4 index 1 Fano 3-folds that are a double cover of the respective codimension 4 index 2 Fano 3-folds are exactly those having quotient singularities of odd order and such that their corresponding $Z$ in codimension 3 has even number of nodes.
-Recall from the proof of Lemma \ref{Xtilde has terminal sings} that $\Fix(\gamma) = \{x_1=0 \} \cup \Proj_{\text{even}}$, and that $X \cap \{x_1=0 \}$ contains all the cyclic quotient singularities of $X$.
+The hypotheses on the basket of singularities of $Z$ ensures that $\tilde{X}$ is terminal (cf proof of Lemma \ref{Xtilde has terminal sings} and \cite[Lemma 1.2 (3)]{SuzukiIndexBound}). \end{proof} Recall from the proof of Lemma \ref{Xtilde has terminal sings} that $\Fix(\gamma) = \{x_1=0 \} \cup \Proj_{\text{even}}$, and that $X \cap \{x_1=0 \}$ contains all the cyclic quotient singularities of $X$.
 Thus, the basket of $X$ is fixed by $\gamma$.
-Therefore, the following situations do not occur: a singularity of even order $2n$ on $X$ descends to a singularity of order $4n$ on $\tilde{X}$; the singularities of even order on $X$ are pairwise identified on $\tilde{X}$.
-This therefore proves the following theorem.
+Therefore, it is important to observe that the following situations do not occur (cf \cite[Lemma 1.2 (3)]{SuzukiIndexBound}): a singularity of even order $2n$ on $X$ descends to a singularity of order $4n$ on $\tilde{X}$; the singularities of even order on $X$ are pairwise identified on $\tilde{X}$.
+This, together with Lemmas \ref{nodes not fixed}, \ref{from Z to Z2Z invariance}, therefore proves the following theorem.

 \begin{theorem} A general codimension 3 terminal Fano 3-fold $Z$ of index 1 in Tom format can be realised as invariant under $\gamma$ if and only if the number of nodes on $D \subset Z$ is even and the basket of its Type I unprojection $X$ exclusively contains cyclic quotient singularities of odd order. \end{theorem}